malaaaaaaaa/LeetCode-Journey/README.md

-# My Leetcode Journey using Python3
+# My Leetcode Journey using Python3 &heart;

 My codes are not the most best way of solving the problem.
 This is just for me to keep track on what I did and how I did it

+## Plans for this

+In order of what I think is important

+Try solving and adding solutions with another language (Java or C++) Add another Column for the difficulty of the Leetcode Problem

+## Problems and Solutions &hearts;

 | # | Title | Solution | Date |
 |---| ----- | -------- | ---- |